openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new client metadata parameters according to [@!RFC7591]:

 * `vp_formats`: REQUIRED.
 An object defining the formats and proof types of verifiable presentations and verifiable credentials that a RP supports.
 Valid format identifier values are defined in Annex E of [@!OpenID.VCI] and include `jwt_vc_json`, `jwt_vc_json-ld`, `ldp_vc`, `jwt_vp_json`, `jwt_vp_json-ld`, `ldp_vp`, and `mso_mdoc`.
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.
-* `client_metadata`
-  * OPTIONAL.
+* `client_metadata`: OPTIONAL.
 This parameter enables RP Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
 The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.
-* `client_metadata_uri`
-  * OPTIONAL.
+* `client_metadata_uri`: OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a RP Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the AS.
 MUST NOT be present if `client_metadata` parameter is present.

 Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].

 ## Obtaining Client Metadata

-AS utilizing this specification has multiple options to exchange metadata:
+AS utilizing this specification have multiple options to exchange metadata:

 * AS obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
 * Client provides metadata to the AS just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
     * `client_metadata` or `client_metadata_uri` parameter when `client_id` equals `redirect_uri` (see (#simplest-registration) for the details), or `client_id` is a Decentralized Identifier (see (#DID) for the details).
-    * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#opeid-federation) for the details).
+    * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#openid-federation) for the details).

 Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the AS does not or cannot support pre-registration of Client metadata.